-The National Planning Policy Framework (NPPF) introduced a requirement for mineral planning authorities to prepare an annual local aggregate assessment (LAA).
-This is the second LAA that has been produced for West Berkshire and it has been devised in line with the approach set out in paragraph 145 of the requirements of the NPPF and the Guidance provided in the National Planning Policy Guidance Website (NPPG).
+The National Planning Policy Framework (NPPF) places a requirement on mineral planning authorities to prepare an annual local aggregate assessment (LAA).
+This is the third LAA that has been produced for West Berkshire and it has been devised in line with the approach set out in paragraph 145 of the requirements of the NPPF and the Guidance provided in the National Planning Policy Guidance Website (NPPG).
+Consideration has also been given to the POS/MPA guidance on the production of LAAs.

-This LAA aims to provide an assessment of the current state of the minerals landbank in West Berkshire and predict the future provision of mineral resources that needs to be met by the emerging West Berkshire Minerals and Waste Development Plan (WBMWDPD) and covers the period to the end of 2013.
-The LAA essentially considers the demand and supply issues around the 3 main sources of aggregates that are sold in West Berkshire: land won sand and gravel from quarry sites, recycled aggregates (primarily produced at waste sites), and hard rock that is imported to rail head sites.
-Other aggregate streams: marine and secondary aggregates, make up such a small proportion (less than 10%) of the total aggregate mix sold in West Berkshire and are also covered in the LAA.
+This LAA aims to provide an assessment of the current state of the minerals landbank in West Berkshire and predict the future provision of mineral resources that needs to be met by the emerging West Berkshire Minerals and Waste Local Plan (WBMWLP) and covers the period to the end of 2014.
+The LAA essentially considers the demand and supply issues around the 3 main sources of construction aggregates that are sold in West Berkshire: land won sand and gravel from quarry sites, recycled aggregates (primarily produced at waste sites), and hard rock that is imported to rail head sites.
+Other aggregate streams: marine and secondary aggregates, make up a small proportion (less than 10%) of the total aggregate mix sold in West Berkshire and are also covered in the LAA.

-In respect of land won sand and gravel from sites in West Berkshire, this LAA has utilised the approach endorsed by the NPPF and NPPG, and used the average of the past 10 years sales to derive the future need.
-This approach is the same that was used last year (although last year a number of different methodologies were also considered and discounted) and is considered to be a simple and transparent methodology.
-This approach suggests that West Berkshire will need to plan to deliver 399,683 tonnes of sand and gravel from sites in the authority each year over the plan period.
-Due to a consistent decline in the level of production of construction aggregates from quarries in West Berkshire over the past decade (which reflects the pattern seen nationally) this projected figure is significantly lower than production levels seen in West Berkshire historically and is lower than the 10 year average sales figure of 439.356 tonnes of sand and gravel per annum that was published in the LAA last year, this change is considered to be due to the continuing decline in primary aggregate sales from sites in West Berkshire.
-This Local Aggregates Assessment concludes that at the end of 2013 West Berkshire had 8.37 years worth of aggregate supply (landbank), assuming that the level of sales in the future equates to the average of the last 10 years sales.
-The LAA has identified however, that from 2016 onwards, new minerals sites should be sought to ensure that an adequate and steady supply of minerals is available.
+In respect of land won sand and gravel from sites in West Berkshire, this LAA has utilised the approach endorsed by the NPPF and NPPG, and uses the average of the past 10 years sales to derive an estimate of future need.
+This approach is the same that was used last year and it is considered to be a simple and transparent methodology.
+Using the latest sales data (covering the period to the end of 2014) this approach suggests that West Berkshire will need to plan to deliver 363,521 tonnes of sand and gravel from sites in the authority each year over the plan period.

+Due to a consistent decline in the level of production of construction aggregates from quarries in West Berkshire over the past decade (which reflects the pattern seen nationally) this projected figure is significantly lower than production levels seen in West Berkshire historically and is lower than the 10 year average sales figure of 400,537 tonnes of sand and gravel per annum at the end of 2013.
+This change is considered to be due to the continuing decline in primary aggregate sales from sites in West Berkshire.
+This Local Aggregates Assessment concludes that at the end of 2014 West Berkshire had 8.5 years worth of aggregate supply (landbank), assuming that the level of sales in the future equates to the average of the last 10 years sales.
+The LAA has identified however, that new minerals sites should be sought to ensure that an adequate and steady supply of minerals is available.

-With regard to rail based imports of hard rock it is clear that the estimated volume of primary aggregates imported into West Berkshire by rail is significant, accounting for approximately 48% of the total aggregates sales in West Berkshire in 2013.
+With regard to rail based imports of hard rock it is clear that the estimated volume of primary aggregates imported into West Berkshire by rail is significant, accounting for approximately 46% of the total aggregates sales in West Berkshire in 2014.
 It is assumed that a large proportion of the imported aggregate sold from the two rail depots in West Berkshire is actually exported from the authority by road.
 It is apparent that there is likely to be sufficient capacity at the existing rail head sites to meet any increased demand for rail imports in the longer term.
 In addition the locations where hard rock is currently imported from are understood to have sufficient reserves to continue to supply West Berkshire for many years.